seedler1/cs272-custom-env/README.md

 - A reward of -1 is given if the agent loses the hand.

 ## RL Algorithm
+"Proximal Policy Optimization Algorithms" Paper: https://arxiv.org/pdf/1707.06347.pdf We used PPO.
+PPO stands for Proximal Policy Optimization.
+It is an on-policy, model-free policy gradient-based approach.

+We used the ray rllib implementation of PPO.
+We set the gamma to be 0.9, the learning rate to be 0.01, and the kl coefficient to be 0.3.
+The number of rollouts was set to 4.
+We set the number of gpus to be 0.

 ## Starting State [if applicable]
 <!-- See the Cart Pole Env example https://gymnasium.farama.org/environments/classic_control/cart_pole/ -->